Keep Mapleton Healthy!

 Excused or not, when students miss school, they are likely to fall behind in their work and lose their attachment to positive attitudes toward school.
 Poor attendance in the first month of school can predict chronic absenteeism for the entire year.
 Studies have found that kindergartners and first graders who miss 9-17 days of school during the year are 50 percent less likely to read proficiently by third grade.
 Students who are chronically absent in high school, defined as missing four or more days in a month or 10 days over the school year, are much more likely to drop out and have a decreased chance of earning a postsecondary degree.

 Through attendance awareness, Mapleton hopes to increase the District-wide attendance level from 93 percent to 98 percent.
 Improvement strategies outlined in the Mapleton’s Unified Improvement Plan look at increasing support to help students and families overcome barriers to poor attendance.
-The District will be looking into everything from incentive programs, to partnerships to additional mental health and academic support to promote good attendance.
 From health to housing and transportation, Mapleton can help connect families to the resources needed to get students out the door and off to school on time, every day.
 Mapleton encouraged parents to talk to their child’s teacher or school director for more information about how to help improve their child’s attendance, or for additional information on the importance of attendance.
 The District hopes to inform the community about attendance through the use of billboards, posters and T-shirts promoting the Be Here, Get There campaign

 Think to miss a day of school here and there is no big deal?
 Click on the links below to learn more about why attendance matters!